Published on

 Imagine for a moment that your data is like a vast interconnected web, where each piece of information forms a node, and relationships weave the threads between them.
 This web-like structure is precisely what the data graph represents in GraphQL.
 It serves as a roadmap to navigate through your data, allowing you to access precisely what you need, when you need it.

-Working with the Data Graph
+Querying the Data Graph

 Conclusion